-The Group includes the listed Parent Company and the US based subsidiaries.
+The Group includes the listed parent company and the US based subsidiaries.
 We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the Group and the Company, the accounting processes and controls, and the industry in which they operate.
-Our audit covered 100% of the Group's loss for the year and 100% of the Group's net assets.

-All entities in the Group were audited by a single engagement team; we did not rely on the work of any component auditors.
+All entities in the Group were audited by a single engagement team.
+We did not rely on the work of any component auditors.

 As part of our planning we assessed the risk of material misstatement including those that required significant auditor consideration at the component and group level.
-Procedures were then performed to address the risk identified and, for the most significant assessed risks of material misstatement, the procedures performed are outlined above in the key audit matters section of this report.
+Procedures were then performed to address the risk identified and for the most significant assessed risks of material misstatement, the procedures performed are outlined below in the key audit matters section of this report.